emantpl/scratch-sensor-2.0/README.md

 #### Important Note

-Although the app need not be visible, the phone should be left turned on.
-The doze function to extend battery life introduced in Android versions from Marshmallow onwards may turn off the sensors and server.
+Although the app need not be in the foreground, the screen should be left on.
+The doze mode to extend battery life introduced in Android versions from Marshmallow onwards may turn off the sensors and server.

 ### Support or Contact